 In my grandmother’s case, she picked up her cross by inviting a talkative little girl into her quiet sanctuary.
 She sacrificed her dignity to break the ice between us by biting into a cherry tomato.

 For a writer like myself, especially on my Monday writing days, I pick up my cross by choosing to answer the phone or respond to an email or text when I would much instead write uninterrupted.

 An introvert’s cross might be inviting a verbal processor friend out for coffee on their day off when that person needs to talk things through.

-It is not only the countless little things we do each day for others, but it is also the attitude we show as we do those countless little things.
+It is not only the countless little things we do each day for others but also the attitude we display as we do those countless little things.
 This is how we pick up our cross and follow Him.

-The Cross is not a place of defeat as a believer, it is the place of victory.
+The Cross is not a place of defeat as a believer.
+It is a place of victory.
 Satan thought he had won on Good Friday.
-Little did he know, that God’s greatest sacrifice would result in eternal triumph.
+Little did he know!
+God’s greatest sacrifice would result in eternal triumph.
 As you daily pick up your cross and follow after Jesus, never forget where He is leading you!

 2 Corinthians 2:14 – “But thanks be to God, who in Christ always leads us in triumphal procession, and through us spreads the fragrance of the knowledge of him everywhere.”